Table of Contents

-However, we are give you a brief about the top 10 universities in each country.
-Afterall, they are among the best universities in the world for a reason.
+However, we are giving you a brief about the top 10 universities in each country.
+After all, they are among the best universities in the world for a reason.

 Best universities in UK

-Four out of the top 10 universities in the QS World University Rankings are from UK, accounting for UK’s incredible education system.
+Four out of the top 10 universities in the QS World University Ranking are from the UK, accounting for UK’s incredible education system.

 - University of Oxford